 Genetic data suggest that the historic population in this area was roughly 400,000.
 However, with the European settlers came the widespread persecution of wolves, and according to the U.S. Fish and Wildlife Service, “wolves were hunted and killed with more passion and zeal than any other animal in U.S. history.”
 Habitat destruction and government bounties that encouraged the poisoning, trapping, and hunting of wolves resulted in their extirpation from nearly all of their range in the lower 48 states.

 The current areas occupied by wolves have been classified by the USFWS as two DPSs — one in the Northern Rocky Mountains (Montana, Idaho, Wyoming, and parts of Washington, Oregon, and Utah) and one in the Western Great Lakes (Minnesota, Wisconsin, Michigan, and parts of the Dakotas, Iowa, Illinois, Indiana and Ohio).
 However, throughout 2011 and 2012, wolves in both population segments (the Northern Rocky Mountains and the Western Great Lakes) were "delisted," which removed ESA protections for most wolves in the contiguous United States.
 In other words, wolves are no longer listed under the ESA where viable gray wolf populations exist.
 Gray wolves remain ESA-listed everywhere outside these areas in the lower 48 states.
+However, the USFWS is proposing to delist nearly all the remaining wolves from protection under the Endangered Species list, which would transfer management authority to individual states and leave wolves vulnerable to trophy hunting.
 (See the timeline below for details.)